All students must read and agree to the following conditions of placement when applying for placement.

 Students are required to ensure that any school property in their possession is accounted for and returned at the end of the placement.
 Examples of school property including text books, resources, lesson plans, sets of keys or any other items that are entrusted to them whilst on placement.
 If loss or damage occurs to the property, it will be the student’s responsibility to replace the items, if requested.

 From 2017, all pre-service teachers will be provided with a name badge which will identify you as a UTAS pre-service teacher.
 The initial badge will be provided free of charge.
-Replacement badges can be ordered via this webpage and cost $5.00.
+Replacement badges can be ordered via this name badges web page and cost $5.00.
 Name badges should be worn when attending the school or child care centre you attend for your professional experience placement.

 If a student withdraws themselves from a Professional Experience placement once the placement has been confirmed, either prior to commencing or during the placement an NN (fail) grade will be awarded.
 If sufficient documentation is provided and approval is provided, prior to the student withdrawing, and approval is given by the Coordinator, Professional Experience the student may be awarded an AO (assessment ongoing) and given the opportunity to complete the placement later in the year.
 If the student withdraws without approval of the professional experience office an NN (fail) grade will be awarded.